-The East Side Canal (ESC) Alignment Alternative for the Kern Fan Project involves the use of a 9.0-mile open canal for the entire length, with three lift stations constructed as shown in Figure 3-4.
+The East Side Canal (ESC) Alignment Alternative for the Kern Fan Project involves the use of a 9.0-mile open canal for the entire length, with three lift stations constructed as shown in Figure 3-5.
 Each lift station will have a capacity of 500 cfs at an approximate total dynamic head of 20ft.
 The ESC Alignment will make use of the existing West Side and East Side Canals.
 The turnout from the California Aqueduct is a reinforced concrete structure with one eleven-foot diameter pipe extending from the structure, crossing the outlet canal, and then discharging into the West Side Canal.
+The turnout would be located in Pool 28 or Reach 12E of the California Aqueduct just north of the existing Buena Vista - 2 Turnout located near Milepost 235.75.
 The West Side Canal will be widened to the south approximately 30-ft and will then feed into the East Side Canal.
-The East Side Canal will be widened approximately 30ft to the southwest of Station Road and then widened approximately 30-ft to the northeast of Station Road.
+The East Side Canal will be widened approximately 30-ft to the southwest of Station Road and then widened approximately 30-ft to the northeast of Station Road.
 A 500 cfs - 1,800 hp lift station will be constructed near the Stockdale Highway crossing.
 The crossing will consist of a 10-ft diameter pipeline that discharges into an open canal on the northerly side of Stockdale Highway, then proceeding north and east towards the I-5 Freeway crossing.
 A 500 cfs - 1,800 hp lift station will be constructed near the I-5 Freeway crossing.
 The pipeline crossing the I-5 Freeway is a 10-ft diameter pipeline that discharges into an open canal on the easterly side of the I-5 Freeway.
 The third lift station of similar size and capacity to the first two lift stations will be constructed near the southwest corner of the Rosedale West Basins.
-The final canal reach delivers water to the east end of the Rosedale West Basins, the Goose Lake Slough, and the Phase 2 property.
+The final canal reach delivers water to the east end of the Rosedale West Basins, the Goose Lake Channel, and the Phase 2 property.

-Figure 3-4 : Preliminary Location of Kern Fan Groundwater Storage Project Facilities with ESC Alignment
+Figure 3-5 : Preliminary Location of Kern Fan Groundwater Storage Project Facilities with ESC Alignment (Updated)

-Table 3-4 shows feasibility-level cost estimates for the Kern Fan Project - ESC Alignment Alternative Plan.
+Table 3-4 shows 30% feasibility-level cost estimates for the Kern Fan Project - ESC Alignment Alternative Plan.

-Table 3-4 : ESC Alignment Alternative Plan Cost Estimates
+Table 3-4 : ESC Alignment Alternative Plan Cost Estimates (Updated)